 Medicine should be used wisely.
 You only need the amount that makes you feel good enough to keep moving.
 Using too much medicine may increase the risk of side effects.

-Yes.
-Special devices (see box below) and different ways of doing things can help people who have arthritis stay independent for as long as possible.
+Special supportive devices can help people who have arthritis stay independent.
 These devices help protect your joints and keep you moving.
+Devices include:

 - Use canes and other special devices to protect your joints.

 - Avoid lifting heavy things.